History of Hawkhurst Community Hospital

 Since opening the Green Shop, we have managed to purchase Cryotherapy equipment which is kept at North Ridge Surgery, an Automated External Defibrillator for the Hawkhurst Community, First Responder Team and a Bath Hoist for the hospital.

-More recently we are sponsoring Tai Chi classes for the inpatients at the hospital, and the District Nurses of Cranbrook and Hawkhurst are no longer without vital equipment of which they need.
+More recently we are sponsoring Music Sessions led by Kate Foy and her flute.
+The District Nurses of Cranbrook and Hawkhurst work on site now and are no longer without vital equipment of which they need.

 The Trustees are delighted that we are able to make a positive contribution to both the Hospital and health of our local community, which includes the surrounding villages.